travnick/CryBlend/README.md

 **4.9.2**
 Fixed:
-* Non relative paths to textures in .mlt file.
+* Non relative paths to textures in .mtl file.

 **4.9.1.1**
 Fixed: